kjappelbaum/structure_comp/README.md

 * Give option for caching
 * use with `futures.ProcessPoolExecutor() as pool:` for multiprocessing in the graph comparison loop
-* Add class constructors from folder and AiiDA databases
+* Add class constructors from folder and AiiDA databases, i.e. add useful hash for CifData objects
+* API design, especially for statistics module
+* Organization of statistics module, probably more efficient to create structures and structure graphs only once, should probably save them to the object.

 ## Installation
 For developers install in editable mode